-The leafy Southern Suburb of Newlands is arguably one of the most beautiful areas in the city and is renowned for its sporting facilities and being home to some of the best schools in the country, but there is so much more.
+The leafy Southern Suburb of Newlands is arguably one of the most beautiful areas in the city, and is renowned for its sporting facilities and being home to some of the best schools in the country.
 Read on to discover all that the area has to offer.

 Newlands may not be the first place you look to when you’re thinking about dinner and drinks, but the truth of the matter is that there are plenty of options to choose from whether you are looking for a bite to eat or a few drinks.
 We have rounded up some of our favourites.

 This delightful eatery in leafy Newlands is a parent’s dream: from the wholesome Italian dishes to the magnificent views of Table Mountain and the ample parking (perfect for transporting prams) to most importantly, plenty of space for both youngsters and the family dog, it has fast become a well-loved establishment in its neighbourhood.

 Owned by Anthony and Krista Bounds, who are parents to an energetic toddler too, Basilico offers a wide variety of child-friendly dishes, including pastas, beef fillets, risottos, sweet desserts and more.
 Best of all, it’s totally affordable and offers daily lunch specials.

 And for the kids?
 The Piccola pizza, for which your youngster can choose his or her own toppings, and the fun ice cream and sprinkles for dessert.

 BIHARI INDIAN RESTAURANT AT THE SOUTHERN SUN HOTEL